 Obviously, I could go on and on itemizing one shady deal after another but I’m sure you’re getting the idea.
 Basically, yes, you can make money through the internet if you have a definite and workable plan.
 However, the internet is full of shysters who make a fortune (for themselves) by promising big returns with little effort, and don’t want to know you after you have paid your money.
 Unless, that is, you happen to have a friend or two who you can refer to them for a bit of a kickback.
 Personally, I’d prefer to keep my friends!

-Have you fallen victim to an internet scam of fraud?
-Perhaps you sent money to someone purporting to be collecting funds for “Disaster Relief” only to have your donation disappear into someone’s offshore account.
+Have you fallen victim to an internet scam or fraud?
+Perhaps you sent money to someone claiming to be collecting funds for “Disaster Relief” only to have your donation disappear into someone’s offshore account.

 Send me an email, firstname.lastname@example.org, or join the discussion below.